MadeOfBees/DailySudoku/README.md

-A simple javascript port of the classic game Sudoku, made with materialUI and react that updates daily using MongoDB and Heroku.
+A full MERN stack javascript port of the classic game Sudoku, made with materialUI and react that updates daily using MongoDB and Heroku.

 ## "Installation"/Instructions: